colurw/wiki_abstracts_NLP/readme.md

 ## 5_chatGPT_topic_labelling.py

-Attempts to label topic clusters with a definitive name.
-Traditionally this is/was a difficult problem, when labelled training examples are not available.
+Attempts to label the topic clusters with a definitive name.
+Traditionally this is/was a difficult problem, if labelled training examples are not available.

 ## 6_everything_all_at_once.py

-Uses all of the above methods, embeddings and models to generate a text file output that (ideally) contains relevant information, such as , entity type, semantically-similar articles, keywords, and topic labels.
+Uses all of the above methods, embeddings and models to generate a text file output that contains relevant information, such as , entity type, semantically-similar articles, keywords, and topic labels.
 These text files can be found in the /examples folder.

 ## Findings

-Doc2Vec performs worst at finding semantically similar articles, although this perhaps isn'tsurprising given the relatively small training corpus.
-The pre-trained transformer models do much better at the task, with USE taking a significantly longer time than SBERT, whilst producing typically inferior results.
+Doc2Vec performs the worst at finding semantically similar articles, although this perhaps isn't surprising given the relatively small training corpus in this case.
+The pre-trained transformer models do much better at the task, with USE taking a significantly longer time than SBERT, whilst producing typically similar results.

-SpaCy does OK at topic labelling, whilst Chat-GPT performs exceptionally well - after some basic prompt engineering.
-TF-IDF, despite its more rudimentary nature, also provides useful results.
+SpaCy does OK at topic labelling, whilst Chat-GPT performs exceptionally well, after some basic prompt engineering.
+TF-IDF, despite its more rudimentary nature, also provides useful, if less precise, results.